kiran2023/RK_M/README.md

 # RK_M - FrontEnd

-RK Mart is an online shopping site where it caters every need of your family.
+RK Mart is an online shopping site that caters to every need of your family.
-A self-service shop offering a wide range of variety of products in various categories such as Vegetables and household, fruits and Beverages.
+A self-service shop offering a wide range of variety of products in various categories such as Vegetables and household, fruits, and Beverages.

 # Filtration